 \subsection{Personalized Federated Learning}

-In personalized federated learning, clients train individual, related but heterogeneous learners to better fit local test data that are typically non-i.i.d. amongst clients.
 We formalize the objective of personalized federated learning by considering $C$ different clients.
-Each client has a different data distribution $D_c$, and it is desirable to fit a different hypothesis, or model, $h_c$ for each client.
-Given that $(x,y)\sim D_c$ represents the data and labels drawn from $D_c$, letting $L_{D_c}$ denote the loss incurred by $h_c$ on $D_c$, we wish to solve:
+Each client has a different data distribution $D_c$, and it is desirable to fit a hypothesis, or model, $h_c$ for each client $c$.
+Given that $(x,y)\sim D_c$ represents the data drawn from $D_c$, letting $L_{D_c}$ denote the loss incurred by $h_c$ on $D_c$, we wish to solve:

-We assume that the clients solve this optimization problem by following the mixture-based personalized learning framework proposed in (\cite{fedMTL21}), where similarities between clients' data distributions are modeled by assuming that each client's data is drawn from a weighted sum of a mixture of $M$ (unknown) underlying distributions $\Tilde{D_m}, \forall m \in [M]$.
-This assumption encompasses most of the existing personalized federated learning approaches including multi-task learning (\cite{fedMTL}) and clustered federated learning (\cite{clustered_fl}).
-For each underlying data distribution, we assume there exists a hypothesis $h_{\theta^*_m}$ that minimizes the loss for the classification task of that distribution, where $\theta \in \mathbb{R}^d$ is a set of neural network parameters.
-It is shown in~(\cite{fedMTL21}) that the optimal hypothesis for a client is a linear sum of the hypotheses of each data distribution scaled according to prevalence of that distribution at the client: $h^*_c = \sum_{m \in M} \pi^*_{c,m} h_{\theta^*_m}, \forall c\in[C]$.
-Here, $\pi^*_{c,m}$ represents the weight of the prevalence of data drawn from distribution $m$ at client $c$; generally, the $\pi^*_{c,m}$ are not known before training.
+We assume that the clients solve this optimization problem by following the mixture-based framework proposed in \citet*{fedMTL21}, where each client's data distribution is modeled as a mixture of $M$ (unknown) underlying distributions $\Tilde{D}_m, \forall m \in [M]$.
+Each class label is probabilistically associated with each distribution.
+This framework subsumes many personalized federated learning approaches, including multi-task learning \citep*{fedMTL} and clustered federated learning \citep*{clustered_fl}.
+We define a hypothesis $h_{\theta^*_m}$ for each underlying distribution $m$ that minimizes the expected loss for the classification task over that distribution, where $\theta \in \mathbb{R}^d$ are the model parameters.
+It is shown in Proposition 2.1 of~\citet*{fedMTL21} that the optimal hypothesis for a client is a linear sum of the hypotheses of each data distribution: $h^*_c = \sum_{m \in M} \pi^*_{c,m} h_{\theta^*_m}, \forall c\in[C]$.
+Here, $\pi^*_{c,m}$ represents the weight of the data drawn from distribution $m$ in client $c$'s mixture; generally, the $\pi^*_{c,m}$ are not known before training.

-To minimize the training loss under the given assumptions, an expectation-maximization algorithm, FedEM, is used where clients individually solve for the weights $\pi^*_{c,m}$, while jointly solving for the hypothesis for each distribution $h_{\theta^*_m}$ (\cite{fedMTL21}).
+FedEM uses an expectation-maximization algorithm where clients individually solve for the weights $\pi^*_{c,m}$, while jointly solving for the hypothesis for each distribution $h_{\theta^*_m}$.
 During the E-step, the probability that each data point is drawn from a certain distribution is updated using fixed values of $\pi_{c,m}$ and $h_{\theta_m}$.
 During the M-step, the distribution weights and hypothesis are updated using the probabilities computed in the E-step.
 Afterwards, the hypotheses are averaged at a central server and then returned to local clients.